-While (obviously) no plot details have been revealed just yet, Brian Cox revealed that the new scripts are literally fall-off-your-chair fantastic with more killer twists.
+While no concrete plot details have been revealed just yet, Brian Cox revealed that the new scripts are packed with more killer twists.
 He told The Hollywood Reporter: "I nearly fell off my chair because he [Armstrong] never tells you about the next series.
 We never knew from episode to episode what was going to happen.
 But then he told me.
 And it's jolly thrilling.
 That's all I can say."

-Cox then added to Deadline that with Shiv and Kendall being the focus of series one and two, the youngest sibling could be the main feature of the next adventures: “I’m fascinated to see how young Roman comes into play.
+Cox told Deadline that with Shiv and Kendall being the focus of series one and two, the youngest sibling could be the main feature of the next adventures: “I’m fascinated to see how young Roman comes into play.
 He showed his mettle at the end of season two.
 I think he’s the hidden gun under the table.”

 Who’s starring in it?